bezmoradi/tutorials/go/08-slice.md

 fmt.Println(numberFiveRemoved) // [0 1 2 3 4 6 7 8 9]
 ```

+So far, we have managed to use the `append` function a couple of times.
+As shown above, tt can also be used for merging two arrays/slices.
+The key point here is that if we need to pass an array/slice as the second argument to the `append()` function, we have to use the special syntax `...` which spreads the elements.

 ### Use The `make()` function to Create Slices

 The `make` function initializes a slice with a specified length and capacity.
 It's useful when you know the initial size of the slice you need, and optionally, the capacity to which it might grow without having to dynamically resize as elements are appended: